-- Confirm with hospital’s pharmacy director that buprenorphine is on the hospital formulary and available in the ED.
+- Confirm with hospital’s pharmacy director that buprenorphine is on the hospital formulary and available in all appropriate doses and formulations.

 - Agree upon an easy, real-time protocol for clinicians.
 ColoradoMAT’s buprenorphine algorithm may serve this role or as a protocol that may be adapted for a hospital’s purpose.

 - If possible, hire a recovery support specialist or substance use navigator to help patients transition to outpatient care.
 For hospitals without this capability, Rocky Mountain Crisis Partners offers free counseling and navigation to patients.
 Call 1-888-211-7766 and specify “opiate related call” to be connected with a specialist who will help connect patients with treatment providers.

 - Create or adapt ColoradoMAT discharge materials and education materials for patients.

 - ED only: Communicate to staff, patients, health care and community partners that your hospital is providing MAT services.